-Medications such as Tamoxifen and aromatase inhibitors are often given to women who have oestrogen dependent cancers.
-These medications are oestrogen suppressors and can cause menopausal symptoms like hot flushes, vaginal dryness and changes to bone density.
-Up to 20% of women with breast cancer consider or stop hormone therapy because of their menopausal symptoms.
-If you are taking these medications and menopausal symptoms are really troubling you, please discuss this with your doctor.
+Medications such as tamoxifen and aromatase inhibitors (AIs) are given to women who have oestrogen-dependent cancers.
+These medications are oestrogen suppressors (they lower oestrogen levels in the body) and can cause menopausal symptoms such as hot flushes, vaginal dryness and, with AIs, changes to bone density.
+Up to 20% of women with breast cancer consider stopping or stop hormone therapy because of their menopausal symptoms.
+If you are taking these medications and menopausal symptoms are really troubling you, please discuss this with your doctors.

 Managing menopause in women with cancer involves a number of options:

-Having a healthy diet containing a variety of fresh foods can help you cope with menopause symptoms.
-The increased tiredness and moodiness of menopause along with having cancer can often make it difficult to eat a healthy diet.
-It can take time to organise healthier food choices and you may not always feel like making the effort.
+Having a healthy diet containing a variety of fresh foods can help you cope with menopausal symptoms.
+The increased tiredness and moodiness of menopause, along with having cancer, can often make it difficult to eat a healthy diet.
+It can take time to organise healthier food choices and you might not always feel like making the effort.

-Physical activity of 30 minutes per day can help reduce stress, improve mood, increase your ability to cope with daily life and this can help you cope with menopause symptoms.
+Physical activity of 30 minutes per day can help reduce stress, improve mood and increase your ability to cope with daily life, and this can help you cope better with menopausal symptoms.
 Depending on where you are up to in your treatment for cancer, gentle exercise and fresh air can help you through the day.